 Dental insurance billing and how it differs from medical insurance billing.
 The same principles apply to dental billing insurance as with medical billing.
 However different forms and procedure codes are used.

-However billing for dental requires a familiarity with dental terminology.
-Coding form dental uses the Current Dental Terminology (CDT) maintained by the American Dental Association (ADA).
-CDT-2013 is the most current version.
+Similar to medical billing, dental requires a familiarity with dental terminology.
+Coding for dental uses the Current Dental Terminology (CDT) maintained by the American Dental Association (ADA) and updated periodically.
 Dental insurance claims are submitted on an ADA accepted dental claim form, the latest version of which is the J430D dated 2012.
 It has been revised to incorporate changes required for HIPAA for electronic dental claims.
 Here's the instructions from the ADA website.

 Diagnosis codes for dental insurance claims are assigned from the appropriate ICD-9 (or ICD-10) codes similar to medical claims.
 As with medical practices, dental practices must also comply with HIPAA privacy and security standards to protect patient protected health information.